Filter System

 version3()

--- Create a temp texture
+-- Create a temporary texture

-tempTexID = newTex(width,height)
+tempTexID = newTex(width, height)

 -- Copy input to temp texture